 It’s especially important to gather all evidence, paperwork, and other documents that need processing as soon as possible.
 While the statute of limitations may seem like a long time, time can quickly move by.
 Your lawyer can greatly assist with these different tasks required for submitting your case on time.
 It’s always best to have extra time on a case of this magnitude rather than waiting until the last minute.
 Waiting too long could see the statute of limitations pass and subsequently your case tossed out as well.

 How Soon Should I Get Started?

 You don’t want to wait too long to get started with your case.
 Even if you live somewhere like Utah where the statute of limitations for personal injury is four years, you’ll need that time to work with your lawyer on collecting evidence and putting your case together.
 You should get started as soon as possible.
-This means that as soon as you have dealt with your immediate health issues, you should contact a personal injury lawyer in Washington, DC to at least have a discussion about your case.
+This means that as soon as you have dealt with your immediate health issues, you should contact a personal injury lawyer to at least have a discussion about your case.